cyberstudio/cybsi-sdk/docs/dev/contributing.rst

 Contributor's Guide
 ===================

-If you're reading this, you're probably interested in contributing to Cybsi.
+If you're reading this, you're probably interested in contributing to Threat Analyzer.
 Thank you very much!

 Code Contributions